jarbitlira/AttributionTracking/README.md

 ## Assumptions

-- Email addresses are only used for hashing and are not stored in the database.
 - All environment variables are set correctly before running the app.
 - You have a basic understanding of GraphQL and NestJS.
 - You have created a Google Cloud project and enabled the GA4 Data API.
+- You have a valid GA4 property with events being tracked.
+- You have installed all necessary Node.js dependencies.

 ---

 ### Quick Start with Docker Compose

 For fast testing and local development, you can spin up the application and its dependencies using Docker Compose.
-**Before running the command, make sure to copy `.env.example` to `.env` and fill in all required environment variables.**
+**Before running the command, make sure to copy `.env.example` to `.env` and fill in all required environment variables.
+**

 To build and start the services, run: